-One morning in the fall of 1938, Ford Motor Company’s chief or design, E.T.
-Gregorie, thought he had come up with something to spruce up Lincoln’s rather slow selling lineup; a Lincoln sports car.
-He drew some sketches that placed a long hood and lower beltline on the existing Lincoln Zephyr frame.
-After seeing the sketches over lunch Edsel loved it.
+One morning in the fall of 1938, Ford Motor Company’s brilliant design chief, E.T.
+Gregorie, thought he had come up with something to spruce up Lincoln’s rather slow selling lineup.
+It could best be described as a Lincoln sports car.
+He drew up some sketches that placed a long hood and low beltline on an existing Lincoln Zephyr frame.
+Upon seeing the drawings over lunch the next day Edsel loved it.
 “How fast can you have one built?”
-He asked.
-Five months later the car was ready for his march holiday in Florida, Gregorie presented Edsel with the first Continental.
+Five months later, in time for his March holiday in Florida, Gregorie presented Edsel with the first Continental.

 Continental Reborn as America’s Finest Automobile

-In one of the earlier uses of paid product placement in films, a Continental found it’s was into the movie High Society, with Frank Sinatra and Grace Kelly.
-Old Blue Eyes himself had a Continental, as did Elvis Presley, Lana Turner and Cecil B. DeMille.
-World leaders, President Eisenhower, the Shah of Iran and Eva Peron each had one.
-As did captains of industry like R.J.
+In one of the earlier uses of paid product placements, a Continental found it’s was into the movie High Society, with Frank Sinatra and Grace Kelly.
+Old Blue Eyes himself owned a Continental, as did Elvis Presley, Lana Turner and Cecil B. DeMille.
+World leaders, President Eisenhower, the Shah of Iran and Eva Peron each had one, along with captains of industry like R.J.
 Reynolds, Howard Johnson and Henry J. Kaiser.

 The Forgotten Continentals

 The Continental Division was gone, but the copyright on the name remained.
 To the accountants, that name was an asset on the balance sheet.
 As such, full value had to be extracted.
 To the marketers, the Continental name might bring a little class to their 1958 lineup of Lincolns that was turning out to be rather gauche.
 So, after an all to brief mourning period for the departed Mark II, the suits in Dearborn slapped the Continental name onto what was essentially a trim package a top of the Lincoln lineup.